Skip to content

 The CLI supports Docker-style name references in addition to CIDs.
 Records can be pulled using formats like name, name:version, or name:version@cid for hash-verified lookups.
 See Name Verification for details.

-Authentication for federation
+Authentication for remote Directory servers

 Common Workflows